Razorblade16/metaverse-id/readme.txt

 2. Adding multiple profiles in one go.
 3. Profiles haven't been cached yet!
 Better force an update to get the profiles cached.
 4. Freshly cached profiles.
 Ticking the box in the `Update` column can be used to force an update of the profile cache.
-5. Individual widgets for each Metaverse!
+5. Individual widgets for each ID!

 == Requirements ==